Spoken-tutorial/Spoken-Analytics-System/README.md

 (mind the underscores)
 This is to be done because there is bug in djongo in latest release.

-* After that you have to run temp_daily, temp_weekly, temp_monthly, temp_yearly, temp_calcAvg files in the shell so that stats can be calculated.

-These files contain the same code as in logsUtil_* files but logsUtil_* files run from celery at regular intervals.
+* After that you have to run temp_daily, temp_weekly, temp_monthly, temp_yearly, temp_calcAvg and temp_eventStats files in the shell so that stats can be calculated.
+(These files contain the same code as in logsUtil_* files but logsUtil_* files run from celery at regular intervals).

-* You can only see the visualization of dashboard page till now, because date for other pages is not being calculated yet.
+* You can only see the visualization of dashboard page, events and event analysis page till now, because data for other pages is not being calculated yet.

-* To be able to see all pages you have to restore data from my database.

 * Finally, you’re ready to start the development server:
 ```